zelnet94/MyPortfolio/README.md

-## DHCP - Denzel's Homemade Computer Science Portfolio
+## DHCP - Denzel's Homemade Computer Portfolio

 *The portfolio site is currently in testing phase*